-- Responds to needs of special populations, such as persons living in poverty and other disenfranchised persons
+- Responds to needs of special populations such as persons living in poverty or other disenfranchised persons

 - Supplies services or programs that would likely be discontinued – or would need to be provided by another not-for-profit or government provider – if the decision was made on a purely financial basis